-SIMS is used as a behaviour rewards system, where teachers award pupils SIMS points (with real monetary value, 1 SIMS point = 1p) for such things as good work, effort and attendance.
-Pupils then accumulate their SIMS achievement points and at the end of every term these will be converted into shopping vouchers in multiples of £5.
+SIMS is used as a behaviour rewards system, where teachers award pupils SIMS achievement points for such things as good work, effort and attendance.
+Pupils then accumulate their SIMS achievement points and at the end of every academic year these will be converted into vouchers in multiples of £5.

-Pupils can check their SIMS points balance with their Tutor.
+Pupils can check their SIMS achievement points with their Tutor r via Edulink.
 A reward tariff has been devised to help staff reward pupils consistently.

-The 6th form operate a separate rewards system in the Honour Roll System.
+The 6th form operates a separate rewards system in the Honour Roll System.